birumon/vagrant-ansible-for-hypercloud/README.md

 # Vagrant-Ansible for HyperCloud
-## Kubernetes test environment for HyperCloud using Vagrant & Ansible
+## Kubernetes cluster for HyperCloud test environment using Vagrant & Ansible

 ## Prerequisites
 1. VirtualBox